 This fun boutique hotel in Taipei is in the pedestrian area of Ximending, a fashion hub filled with cafes, colorful murals and night markets.
 Known as “little Tokyo,” the district is full of anime posters and shops selling Japanese curiosities.

 Amba has a great cafe, a stylish lounge with live music on weekends, and a tasty breakfast buffet with plenty of local food.
-I love eating noodles for breakfast while leafing through comics.
+Have some noodles for breakfast while leafing through comic books.

 2. Hotel dua, Kaohsiung